cudoventures/cudos-network-docs/src/earn/incentives.md

 ## How to Participate

-Take a look at the [active tasks](#tasks) for the current phase and dive into the Somniorum Testnet.
+Take a look at the [active tasks](#phase-1-apollo) for the current phase and dive into the Somniorum Testnet.

 Upon completion of each task please submit your evidence to [this form](https://docs.google.com/forms/d/e/1FAIpQLSdsGDUvtF70O1LLMWsKhNTVmiW_HzodGDFRgW-6YLYloA3hdg/viewform?usp=sf_link).
 Tasks will be monitored and validated on-chain for completion.

 ## CUDOS Airdrop

-CUDOS tokens will be distributed to Project Artemis participants when the Cudos Network mainnet is deployed, the same wallet addresses used for testnet *must* be retained to ensure access to your airdrop account.
+CUDOS tokens will be distributed to the top Project Artemis participants when the Cudos Network mainnet is deployed, the same wallet addresses used for testnet *must* be retained to ensure access to your airdrop account.

-Details of which users have qualified for CUDOS rewards will be revealed when each phase concludes.
+Participation in Project Artemis is open to everyone, but only the top 300 Developer addresses, and 100 Validator addresses will be eligible for airdrops.
+Details of which users have contributed the most and qualified for CUDOS rewards will be revealed when each phase concludes.